 Have we heard any songs from The 1975’s new album?

-A second single, titled ‘Love It If We Made It’, is rumoured to be released next week on July 19, reports Dork.
+A second single, titled ‘Love It If We Made It’, was released on July 19.

-Similarly to how they teased ‘Give Yourself A Try’, the band shared an image of what looks like the song’s lyrics in an Instagram post.
-As Pitchfork points out, they appear to quote Trump in two places: first, with “Immigration liberal kitsch/Kneeling on a pitch/‘I moved on her like a bitch!!’” and, later, with “Excited to be indicted/Unrequited/House with seven pools/Thank you Kanye, very cool.”
+Similarl to how they teased ‘Give Yourself A Try’, the band shared an image of the song’s lyrics in an Instagram post, quoting Trump in two places – “Immigration liberal kitsch/Kneeling on a pitch/‘I moved on her like a bitch!!’” and, later, with “Excited to be indicted/Unrequited/House with seven pools/Thank you Kanye, very cool.”

-The potential lyrics also include a shout-out for the late Lil Peep, with the line reading: “Rest in peace Lil Peep/The poetry is in the streets.”
+The track’s lyrics also include a shout-out for the late Lil Peep, with the line reading: “Rest in peace Lil Peep/The poetry is in the streets.”
 Read NME‘s full breakdown of the track’s lyrics here.

-The 1975’s label Dirty Hit have revealed that future singles are already in production through a tweet requesting fans to feature in one of the band’s music videos.
+The 1975’s label Dirty Hit recentlyposted a tweet requesting fans to feature in one of the band’s music videos.
 The tweet reads: “We are looking for fans to take part in The 1975’s new music video.
 We’re filming in London on 21st July”.
 That was later revealed to be the video for ‘Love It If We Made It’.

-The label wants eager fans to email their personal details and a little something about why they want to feature in the music video, before Matty Healy shared a photo of the cast post-filming.
+The label asked eager fans to email their personal details and a little something about why they want to feature in the music video, before Matty Healy shared a photo of the cast post-filming.

 What will The 1975’s new album sound like?